ModeS7/AIS4900_master/docs/experiment_results_3d.md

 25 gradient spikes. ~101s/epoch.
 Val loss plateaued at epoch 155 with no improvement since.

+**Overfitting is worse than baseline**: Lower training loss but wider train/val gap than exp1_1.
+Dropout helps the optimizer escape shallow minima and find deeper training loss basins, but on 105 volumes deeper minima = more memorization.
+The train/inference gap (no dropout at test time → full capacity) amplifies this.
+Generation metrics are still decent (KID 0.048, CMMD 0.191) but the technique fails as a regularizer.

 ---

 ### exp1s: Weight Decay (0.05)